 At some point in our life, we take medication or pills to maintain our health and wellbeing.
-Many of us also need a reminder to take a pill at a particular time or day.
+Many of us also need a reminder to take medicine at a particular time or day.

 Whether it is oral contraception, a long-term blood pressure medication, or a 3-week course of antibiotics, most of these medications need to be taken daily at the same time.